 So that's it - its a cheap, and harmless way to get information from your cars computer.
 Whether error diagnostics, or to see how much damage you are doing to the environment, or if you just want to brag to your friends about what your current BHP reads at.

 So, I hope this inspires you!
 Many who buy an adapter never look back, I have yet to come across a single individual who has regretted buying one.
-But remember, buy cheap but dont expect the world, but these cheap adapters could be more than enough to dig you out of a hole.
+But remember, buy cheap but don't expect the world, but these cheap adapters could be more than enough to dig you out of a hole.
 If you want to buy something better, there are more than enough tools out there that you can look to upgrade to.
+Scanguage is an excellent device and there are a lot of other handheld units that could improve the result.

 If you have any questions, look around the forum, or feel free to send me a PM and I will be happy to help.
 If there is enough interest, I am sure all of us here will be happy to help you if you need to start a thread.